 Linen Farm: Canadian images incorporated into fine European linen scarves.

 Connect with our vendors and cut out the middleman - net sales proceeds go directly to the vendors.

-More vendors coming in December.
+More vendors coming in the new year.